davidleonm/devops-tools/README.md

 ## Composition
 * **Docker** - Folder where configuration and necessary files to run the system are stored.
 Note that you have to use your own jenkins key to connect to the slave.
-* **PythonHelloWorld** - Folder with a basic Python Flask API and unit tests.
+* **PythonHelloWorld** - Folder with a basic Python Flask API solutions and its unit tests.
 * ***<Root>***
-  * **Jenkins files** - Files with Jenkins pipelines, separating branches and master branch.
+  * **Jenkins files** - Files with Jenkins pipelines, separating branches from master branch.
   * **README.md** - This file!
   * **sonar-project.properties** - File with configuration to execute Sonarqube analysis during master build.